mc-cip/spec/format_spec.md

 The required Minecraft Version also MUST be stored as a dependency.
 It's `id` value MUST be set to `minecraft`.
 It also MUST not contain the `required` field, as Minecraft is not an optional component.

 If not all information is listed inside a dependency object and it's metadata is not hosted on the same host which is serving metadata for the parent project, the `src` field may be used.
 This field MUST contain a URL.
-This URL MUST serve MCIP Format-compliant metadata about the required dependency.
+This URL MUST serve MODIP Format-compliant metadata about the required dependency.
 It MUST include the `versions` field.

 A dependencies implementation guide for launchers is available in **format_implementing.md**.